boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ### Reference Design {#sec-ref-design}

-This section describes the reference design for modelling the Transport Network based on Orchestration and Management perimeters (Customer vs Provider).
-Figure {{fig-tn-arch}} depicts the reference design.
+This section describes the reference design for modelling the Transport Network based on Orchestration and Management perimeters (Customer vs Provider). {{fig-tn-arch}} depicts the reference design.
 It makes use of the terms defined in {{!I-D.ietf-teas-ietf-network-slices}} with the addition of Customer Site:

 Customer:
 : the Customer is an entity that is responsible for managing and orchestating the End-to-End 5G Mobile Network, notably RAN and CORE networks.